amitxv/PC-Tuning/docs/physical-setup.md

 ## Stability, Hardware Clocking and Thermal Performance

-Ensure that all of your hardware is stable before configuring a new operating system as unstable hardware can lead to crashes, data corruption, worse performance and irreversible damage to hardware.
+Ensure that all of your hardware is stable before configuring a new operating system as unstable hardware can lead to crashes, data corruption, worse performance or irreversible damage to hardware.
 The effectiveness of testing for instability varies between tools which is why it is important to use a range of them for a sufficient amount of time (a non-exhaustive list of recommended tools is listed below).

+- It is recommended to dual-boot a fresh installation of Windows to avoid corrupting your main operating system while stress-testing and overclocking.
+In terms of memory stress-testing, this also allows the stress-test to use more RAM as it isn't being hogged by potential bloatware

 - Save a BIOS profile before each change when overclocking such as changing CPU/RAM frequency and RAM timings so that you don't lose progress if you need to clear CMOS.
 Refer to the last point in the [BIOS](#bios) section regarding restoring settings properly